ravendb/docs/version_2/docs/server/administration/export-import.markdown

 In order to export or import data from a RavenDB server, you can use the Raven.Smuggler utility.

-Raven.Smuggler is distributed both in the RavenDB [distribution package](http://builds.hibernatingrhinos.com/Builds/RavenDB) and in any of the shipped [nuget packages](http://ravendb.net/docs/intro/quickstart/adding-ravendb-to-your-application?version=2.0#installing-using-nuget).
-It is located under the `/Tools` folder.
+Raven.Smuggler is distributed in the RavenDB [distribution package](http://builds.hibernatingrhinos.com/Builds/RavenDB).
+It is located under the `/Smuggler` folder.

 Using the Smuggler utility is necessary when trying to move a RavenDB Data folder around between servers.
 Simply copying it is not supported and can result in server errors.